When you learn English with songs, suddenly Justin Timberlake is your language tutor.

 That’s a lot to learn from just three minutes and a catchy melody!

-To learn language lessons from English music, you have to become an active listener.
+To learn English with songs, you have to become an active listener.

 In other words, you have to listen carefully to all the words.
 You have to know their definitions and how the words are put together into sentences.
 You need to know the complete meaning of the song.